markdown-it/markdown-it-container/README.md

 > Plugin for creating block-level custom containers for [markdown-it](https://github.com/markdown-it/markdown-it) markdown parser.

-With this plugin you can create containers like:
+With this plugin you can create block containers like:

 ```
 ::: warning